kiranparajuli589/htmlmark/README.md

 4. **Quote:**
     - Levels: 0 to infinity
     - Lines must be the same indent to be included within the same quote
-    - Allows other _paragraph items_ inside content
+    - Allows other _paragraph items_ inside content (recursive lex and parsing)
     - Can be Lazy
     - Indentation: NOT IMPLEMENTED YET
 5. **Image:**